This post may contain affiliate links.

 I should mention that we were often guests on these boats, either because we know the owners or have been invited by their marketing teams, or through working for a living.
 All opinions are genuine and our own.
 We have never been paid to review favourably.

 Most Port Douglas residents get free reef trips from time to time, depending on who they know and what their involvement is with tourism.
 Round here they’re known as famils, familiarity trips.

-Great Barrier Reef Tours Port Douglas, Your Choices and Options
+Great Barrier Reef Tours Port Douglas, Choices and Options

-The following Great Barrier Reef tours are available from this page.
-Full details of your day on the reef and the options the various tours offer guests, are below.
-Click through here or read our notes further down the page.
+The following Great Barrier Reef tours are available from this page, others may exist.
+Full details of your day on the reef and the options the various tours offer guests should be available from the booking websites or direct from the companies.